xdamman/ReplayLastGoal/README.md

 # ReplayLastGoal

-Automatically create and tweet a video with the latest goal at the world cup
+Automatically create and tweet a video with the latest goal at the world cup.

 ## How does it work?

-It connects to a video live stream and keeps a buffer of about one minute worth of video.
-When a given twitter account (by default @GoalFlash) tweets, it uses the buffer to generate a video of the goal and then tweet it.
+It connects to a video live stream (that you need to provide) and keeps a buffer of about one minute worth of video.
+When a given twitter account (by default [@GoalFlash](https://twitter.com/GoalFlash)) tweets, it uses the buffer to generate a video of the goal and then tweet it.
+Videos are saved in the `videos/` directory.

 *This is for personal use only.
 Please make sure that you get a legal live video stream and that you respect its terms of service.*